Lab-Brat/gentoo_update/README.md

 ### Gentoo Updater

-`gentoo-update` is a tool that automates installing updates on Gentoo Linux.
+`gentoo-update` is a tool that automates updates on Gentoo Linux.
-By default it only installs security updates from [GLSA](https://security.gentoo.org/glsa/), but it also provides support to update `@world`.
+By default it only installs security updates from [GLSA](https://security.gentoo.org/glsa/), but it can also be used to update `@world`.

 This project
 [originates](https://wiki.gentoo.org/wiki/Google_Summer_of_Code/2023/Ideas/Automated_Gentoo_system_updater)